TheSaucySalmon/TuneoutDisplay-Realtime-S2S/README.md

 **Audio settings don't persist after reboot**
 On `seeed_2mic_hat`, the seeed DKMS module loads after `alsa-restore` runs.
 The `smart-display-audio-init` service handles this - check its status and logs.
 Speaker volume is also re-applied in `~/.config/labwc/autostart` as a safety net.

-On `generic_usb`, confirm the selected USB devices still exist and that PipeWire is running.
+On `generic_usb`, confirm the selected USB devices still exist and that PipeWire is running if audio stops working after a reboot or after swapping hardware.

 **"No MCLK configured" in dmesg / aplay fails**
 The seeed-voicecard DKMS module was built for a different kernel than the one currently running (common after `apt full-upgrade`).
 Fix: